Dishpit/Dishpit/README.md

 Without further ado: bippity boppity boo.

-Note that not every state here is 100% accurate, as a majority of the work I do is conducted in private repos.
+Note that not every stat here is 100% accurate, as a majority of the work I do is conducted in private repos.

 ![Zebulun's GitHub stats](https://github-readme-stats.vercel.app/api?username=psyclapped&count_private=true&show_icons=true&theme=synthwave)